radcamp/radcamp.github.io/NYC2023/PCA_API.md

 best run inside Jupyter notebooks, as the analysis can be monitored and tweaked and provides a self-documenting workflow.

-**The rest of the materials in this part of the workshop assume you are running all code in cells of a jupyter notebook** that is running on a CodeOcean capsule.
+The rest of the materials in this part of the workshop assume you are running all code in cells of a jupyter notebook.

 # **PCA** analyses